Our Verdict

 Noise

-This dropped to 83.4 dBa at a distance of 50'.
+Noise dropped to 83.4 dBa at a distance of 50'.

 Value

 While the Ego Power+ is an exceptional leaf blower, it isn't necessarily the best value option.
-It did deliver one of the absolute best performances we have seen to date, it is also one of the most expensive products we have seen to date, potentially putting it outside the budgets of many people.
+It delivered one of the absolute best performances we have seen to date, but it is also one of the most expensive products we have seen to date, potentially putting it outside the budgets of many people.
 There are other products out there that aren't quite as powerful but give you a bigger bang for the buck.

 Conclusion

 If you are looking for a powerhouse of a cordless leaf blower, then the Ego Power+ 580 CFM is a fantastic choice.
-This blower has plenty of punch and decently long battery life but could be a bit more ergonomic.
-It comes at a bit of a premium price but it is pretty much the best that we have seen to date.
+This blower has plenty of punch and decently long battery life, but could be a bit more ergonomic.
+It comes at a bit of a premium price, but it is pretty much the best that we have seen to date.